csaez/riglab/README.md

 or...

-- Install from the Python Package Index and copy `riglab_plugin.py` file to a Softimage plugin directory.
+- Clone the repo, copy `riglab_plugin.py` to a Softimage plugin directory and install the python packages typing in a terminal.

-    pip install riglab
+    python setup.py install

 Goals
 -----